 Connecting people across disciplines

 Addressing the complex challenges of climate change requires bringing together insights and expertise from across the natural, social and engineering sciences.
 Oxford University has a diverse portfolio of outstanding climate research spanning a vast array different departments, institutes and interdisciplinary schools, including: Department of Physics, Department of Earth Sciences, School of Geography and the Environment, Mathematical Institute, Oxford Martin School, Smith School of Enterprise and the Environment, Department of Engineering Science, Department of Politics and International Relations, Institute for Science Innovation and Society, School of Archaeology, and Department of Chemistry.

 Oxford University invests in strategic partnerships across science, policy and enterprise communities to advance a common agenda for tackling climate change challenges.

 Oxford collaborates with the UN, European Union, World Bank, world-class research institutions, research councils, water utilities, governments, enterprises and NGOs around the world.
 This global network strengthens the evidence base to inform decision-making.

-Some of our current partners include: Met Office, Environment Agency, UK Research and Innovation, Microsoft, The Open University, The British Broadcasting Corporation (BBC), The Guardian, National Grid, European Space Agency and Committee on Climate Change.
+Some of our current partners include: Met Office, Environment Agency, Research Councils UK, Microsoft, The Open University, The British Broadcasting Corporation (BBC), The Guardian, BP Global, National Grid, European Space Agency and Committee on Climate Change.